 Just a reminder of the rules: a prospect is any player under the age of 24 on opening night of the Lightningâ€™s NHL season that has not played 41 or more games in an NHL season or more than 82 games in their NHL career.
 For goaltenders, the games thresholds are slightly different.
 Netminders will be considered prospects if they have not achieved 30 or more decisions in an NHL season or 41 decisions in their NHL careers.
 In addition, all college players will be considered prospects, regardless of their age, until they graduate.
 Players over the age of 24 on opening night that have not graduated are considered overage prospects.

-With the typical legal disclaimers out of the way, here are our 2010-2011 Midterm Rankings:
+With all the legal disclaimers out of the way, lets begin: